gsangeryee/smart-contract-audit-reports/checklist.md

 *Summary from typical issues.*
 # Typical Common Issues

-- Check all code related to funds
+- Check all code related to funds, Reward, Bonus
+	- Reward, Bonus calculation
 - Check the updates of states
 	- Correctness of the update.
 	- Whether all updates have been made.